 WHAT IS THE SOTS PRESS?

 I think of the SOTS press as a Shoulder Optimization Training System (SOTS) because that’s really what it is.

-It trains – and optimizes – the shoulder region very effectively.
+It trains – and optimizes – the shoulder region effectively.

 The SOTS press was developed and named after Viktor Sots, a Russian weightlifting champion.

-I first heard about this exercise when Pavel Tsatsouline wrote about the SOTS press in the ground breaking book, Beyond Bodybuilding.
+I first heard about this exercise when Pavel Tsatsouline wrote about the SOTS press in his amazing book, Beyond Bodybuilding.

 There are definitely things that are challenging about the SOTS.

 One of the other limitations is the pure lack of information available on this powerful shoulder press variation, which is one reason why I’m sharing this article with you.

 For athletes, kettlebell enthusiasts, and even those who want to improve full body strength and mobility, the SOTS press could be a very powerful exercise to optimize shoulder health and performance.

 Again, I said could be.